-Are you thinking about selling your Metro Atlanta house?
+Are you thinking about selling your Marietta house?
 Depending on your property, capital gains taxes may become a factor.
 However, there is a way to defer your taxes!
-Learn how to avoid paying taxes when selling your Metro Atlanta house in our latest post!
+Learn how to avoid paying taxes when selling your Marietta house in our latest post!

 You might be excited to sell your house for a big profit, however, Uncle Sam is always looking for his cut!
 Capital Gains are assessed based on how much you paid for a property and what you actually end up selling it for.
 Capital Gains taxes aren’t just found in real estate.
 They are also assessed on things such as stocks, bonds, cars, and boats.
 When it comes to real estate, there are many exclusions you can take advantage of before having to pay.
 Capital gains taxes kick in when:

 - You are single, and make more than 250k profit on the sale of a home

 - You are married, and make more than 500k on the home